 Why those masks?

 You've probably seen the rosy-cheeked masks crop up in photos from protests all over the world.
 Designed by illustrator David Lloyd, it features prominently in the 1982 graphic novel V for Vendetta, by Alan Moore.
 A stylised depiction of Guy Fawkes, it's donned by central character V; an anarchist in dystopian neo-fascist Britain, whose ambitions are more revolutionary that the man behind the Gunpower Plot.
-After the novel was adapted to film in 2005, Anonymous began using the mask — both as a means of protecting one's identity and symbolising commitment to a common cause.
+After the novel was adapted to film in 2005, Anonymous began using the mask — both as a means of protecting identities, and symbolising commitment to a common cause.

 Is the Million Mask March safe to attend?